Unlike the days of old, where heavy jute coats and army boots were the norm, clothing technology is advancing all the time.

 You want flatlock seams to prevent chafing on a long day’s hiking.
 Most sports underwear is either naturally anti-microbial (in the case of Merino) or treated to keep you dry and smelling fresh.

-For Ladies, a great choice is the Icebreaker Women’s Siren.
+For Ladies, a great choice available from Amazon is the Icebreaker Women’s Siren.
 Or try ExOfficio Women’s Give-n-Go Sport Mesh Bikini Brief.

 Base Layer Light/Medium